-With the coronavirus outbreak increasingly changing how our companies must operate, it is vital that your business stays connected with its customers and suppliers with updates on business operations; sanitation policies to reduce risk of infection, change in opening hours and how you are best protecting both employees and customers.
+With the coronavirus outbreak increasingly changing how our companies must operate, it is vital that your business stays connected with its customers and suppliers with updates on business operations; sanitation policies to reduce risk of infection (see What is the price of a N95 Mask?), change in opening hours and how you are best protecting both employees and customers.

 If you are unsure on the steps you need to take, then here are a few suggestions to get you started.